EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - primary

 *Clarifications:*
-- In the tender, we have said the following, regarding this:
+- We will follow the security measures of the NMSs security measures in software development.
-   * For F33 (security), we expect to implement encryption using secure protocols such as, e.g.HTTPS.
+- We expect to implement encryption using secure protocols such as, e.g.HTTPS.
 Stored observation data will not be encrypted.
 Identity and Access Management (IAM) will depend on infrastructure implementations of which restrictions may apply, e.g., at EWC.
-- Access control
+- We follow the FEMDI stated processes in access control
-   * Broken access control is the top issue in the link:https://owasp.org/Top10/A01_2021-Broken_Access_Control/[OWASP/Top 10 list of the most critical security risks facing organizations].
-   * It seems there is a need three separate systems for authentication and authorization:

 - Data ingestion (Only aplicable for dissimination of national products/files)
    * There must be control of who are allowed to upload data to the system.
 Also, there may be several systems for uploading data.
 Sftp may be one of them, while others may depend on http post requests.
 This means that each system for ingesting data may need its own mechanisms for authentication, and possibly also authorization.
 If possible, it would be useful to have a common "source of truth" regarding authorization, regardless of authentication mechanism.